caicloud/cyclone/docs/setup.md

 docker-compose -f docker-compose.yml up -d
 ```

 - Using Kubectl: this approach requires a few yaml files.
-You can read related files in cyclone/scripts/k8s for more detial, and be sure to substitute the values of parameter with real values according to your own situation before executing these instructions:
+You can read related files in cyclone/scripts/k8s for more detial, and adjust the parameters before executing these instructions:

 ```
 git clone https://github.com/caicloud/cyclone